3 years ago I started a company in my Bedroom.

 Sometimes instead of the value of our stocks growing, they stagnate.
-Other times they fall way below our expectation and we lose money.
+Other times they fall way below our expectations and we lose money.

 And the truth is, you can even lose 100% of your capital in a single stock.

-There isn’t a Safety Net in Stocks Trading
+There isn’t a Safety Net in stock trading

 Even more bad news is, there are a lot of factors that affect the movement of stocks.
-Factors which can make the stocks of a company fall really bad.
+Factors that can make the stocks of a company fall badly.

 1. Failure of an important product line